 Osteoporosis is commonly associated with advanced age, though there are other conditions that can lead to osteoporosis development.
 People with this condition may be at greater risk of bone damage.
 Osteoporotic bones may increase the risk of hip fractures, poor joint health, and other ailments specific to weakened bones.

-What is Osteoporosis?
+What exactly is osteoporosis?

-Other causes include:
+Other causes of bone disease include:

-- Being confined to a bed
+- Confinement to a bed

-- Chronic rheumatoid arthritis, chronic kidney disease, eating disorders
+- Chronic rheumatoid arthritis, eating disorders, and chronic kidney disease

 Other risk factors include:

-- Family history of osteoporosis
+- Strong family history of osteoporosis

 - Low body weight